rrumark/basic-sequential-chain-project/README.md

 This project illustrates how to build a basic sequential chain using LangChain.
 It integrates two interconnected chains:

-Genre Recommender: Suggests related movie genres based on the user’s preferred genre.
+1.Genre Recommender: Suggests related movie genres based on the user’s preferred genre.
-Movie Recommender: Provides movie recommendations derived from the suggested genres.
+2.Movie Recommender: Provides movie recommendations derived from the suggested genres.

 Key Components:
-AzureChatOpenAI: Leverages Azure's OpenAI API for the language model operations.
+** AzureChatOpenAI: Leverages Azure's OpenAI API for the language model operations.
-PromptTemplate: Configures the prompts used by the language model.
+** PromptTemplate: Configures the prompts used by the language model.
-SimpleSequentialChain: Connects the two chains, ensuring a smooth flow from genre recommendation to movie selection.
+** SimpleSequentialChain: Connects the two chains, ensuring a smooth flow from genre recommendation to movie selection.

-"plaintext"
+Example Output:
 > Favorite movie genre: War
 Output:
 > Initiating new BasicSequentialChain...